 So, you'd like to get published?
 The annual Straylight literary magazine features short fiction, poetry, and artwork from Parkside students and from writers and artists worldwide.
 The online version is called Villa and allows students to read a variety of works, conduct book reviews, and to interview well-known critically acclaimed authors.
 Podcasts add to the website's popularity, which garners 3,000 viewers per month.

 In addition to the major, the English Department offers certificates that provide alternatives to students who are interested in specific areas, but not necessarily seeking a degree.
-The professional writing certificate is great for those who want to enhance their writing for their career.
-The film studies certificate offered through the English and Humanities departments gives students an appreciation of the history of film across various genres and cultures, film study, and analysis.
+The professional writing and communication certificate is great for those who want to enhance their writing for their career.
+The film studies certificate gives students an appreciation of the history of film across various genres and cultures, film study, and analysis.
+Many students also enjoy the creative writing certificate.

 careers after Parkside